huntdatacenter/docs/docs/do-science/faq/migration.md

 Yes.
 We will schedule migrations with each lab.
 We can try to prioritize or postpone if needed due to running analysis.

-### I am supposed to receive a big dataset, should I ask for a priority?
+### I am supposed to receive a big dataset, should I ask for a prioritization?

 Yes.